 In accordance with the Articles of Association and the Organizational Rules of Sika AG, the Nomination and Compensation Committee is composed of three members of the Board of Directors who are elected individually by the Annual General Meeting for a period of one year.
-At the Annual General Meeting 2019, Mr. Frits van Dijk (Committee Chair), Mr. Justin Howell and Mr. Daniel Sauter were re-elected members of the Nomination and Compensation Committee.
+At the Annual General Meeting 2020, Mr. Justin M. Howell (Chair), Mr. Daniel J. Sauter and Mr. Thierry F. J. Vanlancker were elected members of the Nomination and Compensation Committee.